Evaluation trees for proposition algebra

-and thus expresses that if $a$ evaluates to \false, a consecutive evaluation of $a$ also evaluates to \false, so the conditional statement at the $y$-position will not be evaluated and can be replaced by any other.
-As an example, $\tr\lef a\rig a=\tr\lef a\rig(\tr\lef a\rig\fa)=\tr\lef a\rig(\fa\lef a\rig\fa)$, and the left-hand and right-hand conditional statements are equivalent with respect to rep\-etition-proof valuation congruence, but are not equivalent with respect to free valuation congruence.
+for any atomic proposition $a$, and thus expresses that if $a$ evaluates to \false, a consecutive evaluation of $a$ also evaluates to \false, so the conditional statement at the $y$-position will not be evaluated and can be replaced by any other.
+As an example,

-In Section~\ref{sec:rp} we characterize repetition-proof valuation congruence by defining a transformation on evaluation trees that yields \emph{repetition-proof} evaluation trees: two conditional statements are equivalent with respect to repetition-proof valuation congruence if, and only if, they have equal {repetition-proof evaluation trees}.
+and the left-hand and right-hand conditional statements are equivalent with respect to repetition-proof valuation congruence, but not with respect to free valuation congruence.
+We characterize repetition-proof valuation congruence by defining a transformation on evaluation trees that yields \emph{repetition-proof evaluation trees}: two conditional statements are equivalent with respect to repetition-proof valuation congruence if, and only if, they have equal {repetition-proof evaluation trees}.
 Although this transformation on evaluation trees is simple and natural, our proof of the mentioned characterization |which is phrased as a completeness result| is non-trivial and we could not find a proof that is essentially simpler.

 Valuation congruences that identify more conditional statements than repetition-proof valuation congruence are contractive, memorizing, and static valuation congruence, and these are all defined and axiomatized in~\cite{BP10}.
-In Sections~$\ref{sec:cr}-\ref{sec:stat}$, each of these valuation congruences is characterized using a transformation on evaluation trees: two conditional statements are C-valuation congruent if, and only if, their C-transformed evaluation trees are equal.
+In \S\S\ref{sec:cr}-\ref{sec:stat}, each of these valuation congruences is characterized using a transformation on evaluation trees: two conditional statements are C-valuation congruent if, and only if, their C-transformed evaluation trees are equal.
 These transformations are simple and natural, and only for static valuation congruence we use a slightly more complex transformation.
-In section~\ref{sec:Conc} we discuss the general structure of the proofs of these results, which are all based on normalization of conditional statements.
-The paper ends with a brief digression on short-circuit logic, an example on the use of repetition-proof valuation congruence, and some remarks about side effects.

-A spin-off of our approach can be called ``basic form semantics for proposition algebra'': for each valuation congruence C that we consider (including the case C = free), two conditional statements are C-valuation congruent if, and only if, they have equal C-basic forms, where C-basic forms are obtained by a syntactic transformation of conditional statements, which is a form of normalization.
+In \S\ref{sec:Conc} we discuss the general structure of the proofs of the axiomatization results in \S\S\ref{sec:rp}-\ref{sec:stat}, each of which is based on a normalization function for conditional statements.
+Then we end the paper with a brief digression on short-circuit logic, an example on the use of repetition-proof valuation congruence, and some remarks about side effects.